catram6/Cadps2KO-pancreas-rnaseq-analysis/README.md

 The computational analysis has been completed, while biological interpretation and experimental validation are ongoing.

+## Background

+The pancreas is composed of two functionally distinct compartments: the exocrine acinar tissue, which secretes digestive enzymes (e.g., amylase, trypsin) into the gastrointestinal tract, and the endocrine islets, which secrete hormones (e.g., insulin, glucagon) into the bloodstream.
+Dysfunction of these compartments underlies pancreatitis and diabetes, respectively, and the prevalence of both conditions is rising in an aging society.

+Cadps2 (CAPS2) is a protein that promotes exocytosis of secretory granules.
+Cadps2-knockout (KO) mice develop exocrine pancreatic insufficiency as a result of impaired granule exocytosis.
+This study aimed to elucidate the age-related progression of pancreatic pathology and gene expression changes in Cadps2-KO mice.

+Histological analysis of KO pancreata revealed age-progressive acinar cell atrophy and death, interstitial fibrosis, adipose replacement, immune cell infiltration, and acinar-to-ductal metaplasia (ADM) — a pathological profile reminiscent of human chronic pancreatitis.
+To capture transcriptional changes at stages considered critical for the onset and prevention of pancreatic disease, RNA-seq analysis was performed at 6 months of age (young adulthood) and 14 months of age (middle age).
+The results showed that, in addition to the gene expression changes associated with normal pancreatic aging seen in WT mice, KO mice exhibited additional transcriptional changes associated with the progression of chronic pancreatitis and with compensatory responses to it.

 ## Experimental design

 Four pairwise comparisons were performed: